chasebrignac/simtooreal/README.md

 This error means that someone may have replaced the public instance with another one and is trying to trick you Usually the simpler explanation is that you yourself or the local infrastructure admin have replaced the bastion But be security minded and be careful

+Run this next command inside the public instance once logged in
 ```
 ssh -o StrictHostKeyChecking=no -i "~/.ssh/id_rsa" ubuntu@private.simtooreal.com
 ```